-2.2.7.2Heads of Department are required to report directly to the Associate Dean of Faculty with responsibility for Teaching, Learning & Assessment on all investigations into potential ethical misdemeanour.

-- 2.2.8 Other forms of dishonest academic practice not falling within the above definitions may also amount to malpractice.
-The University does not hold an exhaustive list although examples include: - i) Attempting to obtain special consideration by offering or receiving inducements or favours; - ii) Providing false information when submitting an Exceptional Mitigating Circumstances claim, Repeat Year application, Academic Appeal or any similar application for dispensation; - iii) Ensuring the non-availability of books or journal articles in the University Library by removing the relevant article or chapter from the material, or by deliberately misshelving them so that other students cannot find them.
+- 2.2.7.2Heads of Department are required to report directly to the Associate Dean of Faculty with responsibility for Teaching, Learning & Assessment on all investigations into potential ethical misdemeanour. - 2.2.8 Other forms of dishonest academic practice not falling within the above definitions may also amount to malpractice.
+The University does not hold an exhaustive list although examples include:- - Attempting to obtain special consideration by offering or receiving inducements or favours; - ii) Providing false information when submitting an Exceptional Mitigating Circumstances claim, Academic Appeal or any similar application for dispensation; - iii) Ensuring the non-availability of books or journal articles in the University Library by removing the relevant article or chapter from the material, or by deliberately misshelving them so that other students cannot find them.

-3) Procedure for dealing with Academic Malpractice in coursework and all forms of assessment other than timed examinations i) Where the marker of a piece of assessed work suspects that an infringement has occurred they will immediately advise the Module Leader (or equivalent role) who will, if in agreement with the suspicion, institute a second marking procedure to be carried out by an appropriate member of academic staff.
+3) Procedure for dealing with Academic Malpractice in coursework i) Where the marker of a piece of assessed work suspects that an infringement has occurred they will immediately advise the Module Leader (or equivalent role) who will, if in agreement with the suspicion, institute a second marking procedure to be carried out by an appropriate member of academic staff.